Touchstone Talks: Ep 3 - What's Your Number?

 maybe half a million bucks,

-a little bit under a million maybe.
+a little bit under a million, maybe.

-I mean, in a brokerage account.
+I mean, in a brokerage account, right?

-Maybe a little bit IRA here and there or
+Maybe a little bit IRA here

-if they're, you know, if they're advisors
+You know, if they're advisors good enough

-good enough and they work with them,
+and they worked with them,

-they maybe have set up A41K plan for them.
+they maybe have set up a

 And that successful financial advisor